Microloans can have annual interest rates reaching thousands of percent.

 He could also have been involved in an attempt to withdraw 3.4 billion cubic meters of natural gas from NAC’s property and the theft of gasoline from the enterprise by oligarch Sergei Kurchenko.
 In 2016, Alexander Katsuba was detained, but already in 2017 he signed a deal with the investigation and paid 100 million hryvnia.
 He subsequently became known as one of the main sponsors of Shariy's party.
 The formal owners of LLC “1e Safe Agency of Quick Loans” through LLC “Standard Finance” (owns 80% of the authorized capital) are Natalya Gordienko, the mother of the Katsub brothers, and the ex-wife of former people’s deputy Vladimir Katsuba, and a certain Elena Ekaterinchik, who was involved in PR for the Sharia party in the amount of UAH 1 million in 2019.
 Lugansk residents with Moneyveo “sank” by 3.5 times and became fourth.
 For a number of years, the leader of the MFO market, according to Economic Pravda, was Maniveo Quick Financial Help LLC (TM Moneyveo).

-But if in 2021, according to the analytical service YouControl, the company’s income amounted to UAH 3 billion 287 million, then in 2022 it turned out to be UAH 946.6 million, that is, 3.5 times less.
+But if in 2021, according to the YouControl analytical service, the company’s income amounted to UAH 3 billion 287 million, then in 2022 it turned out to be UAH 946.6 million, that is, 3.5 times less.
 It is also not entirely clear who is the owner of the company, created in 2013.
-According to official data, it belongs to Luhansk businessman Mikhail Lizants.
+According to official data, it belongs to Lugansk businessman Mikhail Lizants.
 At the same time, according to EP, the co-owner of the MFO is another Lugansk resident, Viktor Topolov, who was actively involved in business and political activities in the 2000s.

 However, this state of affairs is unlikely to have a serious impact on the business of the owner of Miloan LLC, Donetsk businessman Rodion Butko, because his interests in the field of non-bank lending are quite extensive.

-The situation is saved by the fact that Rodion Butko also owns the Blago pawnshop chain, which brought him another UAH 250 million in 2022.
+What saves the situation is the fact that Rodion Butko also owns the Blago pawnshop chain, which brought him another UAH 250 million in 2022.
 This makes the businessman the owner of the second largest network of pawnshop institutions in Ukraine.

 Non-public Israeli businessmen and AlexCredit The AlexCredit brand operates under the auspices of AlexCredit LLC, which is owned by 5 Israeli businessmen - Boris Handelman, Benish Meni, Ilya Fishman, Joseph Gronekas and Zuk Moshe.
 During the war year 2022, the LLC earned UAH 160 million, while a year earlier it was UAH 456 million.
 AlexCredit is not the only financial asset of Israeli businessmen - but nothing is known about their financial company Fintech and Emmas Credit Ukraine, except that they are also involved in lending.

-“CreditMarket” by Sergei Tigipko TM “CreditMarket”, under which the Center for Commercial Solutions LLC issues microloans, earned UAH 128 million in 2022 against UAH 474 million in 2021.
+“CreditMarket” of Sergei Tigipko TM “CreditMarket”, under which the Center for Commercial Solutions LLC issues microloans, earned UAH 128 million in 2022 against UAH 474 million in 2021.

 As for the owner, he is the already mentioned Sergey Tigipko, previously a former co-owner of TM MyCredit.
 A native of the Komsomol of what was then Dnepropetrovsk, in the early 90s he retrained as a banker and financier, co-owner of Privatbank.